 We unfortunately didn’t do either of these hikes because of the high winds, and I was quite sad about it.
 Most people say the Blue Forest Trail was their favorite part of Petrified Forest, so if you’re up for one longer hike during your visit, I would choose this one.

 The old Studebaker marks the spot of the original Route 66 to pay homage to the past.
-The old telephone lines mark the path of the original road.
+The old telephone lines also mark the path of the original road.
+They say this is the most photographed abandoned car in the country, so you can’t miss it!

 Kachina Point is a gorgeous viewpoint that overlooks the red part of the Painted Desert.
 It’s located behind the Painted Desert Inn.

-Map of Petrified Forest National Park
+That wraps up your 1-day Petrified Forest National Park itinerary!

 Where to Stay Near Petrified Forest National Park